ZHCSOFT/Real-CUGAN/README.md

 -------------------------------------------
 [English](README.md) **|** [Simplified Chinese](README_CHS.md)

 Real-CUGAN is an AI super resolution model for anime images, trained in a million scale anime dataset, using the same architecture as Waifu2x-CUNet.
-It supports **2x\3x\4x** super resolving.
-For different enhancement strength, now 2x Real-CUGAN supports 5 model weights, 3x/4x Real-CUGAN supports 3 model weights.
+It supports **2x, 3x, 4x** super resolving.
+For different enhancement strength, now 2x Real-CUGAN supports 5 model weights, 3x and 4x Real-CUGAN supports 3 model weights.

 ## How to run